LasseBirk96/side_projects/README.md

 ## Terminal-Yatzy-Game

 The terminal-yatzy-folder currently contains the initial commit of a application that will allow you to play yatzy purely in the terminal.
 I have a few ideas of how i would like to do it, however i can't quite decide what is best.

+## Text-Encrypter

+The text-encrypter folder contains a very simple text-encryption app.
+It uses the "cryptocode" library to encode and uncode messages with a key.
+Originally i wanted to create my own encryption algorithm, howevever this proved to be fair to difficult.
+I made a rough version of one, but it was way to easily cracked.
+This app also makes use of the Tkinter library to create a passable GUI.